CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 ### Upload and encrypt files to an existing folder

 1. Select the correct folder (by double-click).
-2. Click **Upload** in the top right corner and follow steps from 4 to 6 in above paragraph (link).
+2. Click **Upload** in the top right corner and follow steps from 4 to 6 in above paragraph.

-!!! warning ""
+!!! warning "Warning"

     Members in the same CSC project can download and decrypt data from SD Connect.
-This can be limited by sharing files in read-only mode.
-More information about read-only mode (link).
+This can be limited by sharing files in Read to SD Desktop permission.
+[Read about use case](./sd-connect-use-case-read-to-sd-desktop.md)

 #### Additional considerations